Gargoyle geckos (Rhacodactylus auriculatus) are wonderful beginner lizards.

 Juveniles and baby gargoyle geckos do best with a small heat mat stuck to the side of the enclosure until they reach 13 grams.

-Use a thermostat placed between the mat and the glass to make sure your gecko does not get too hot.
+Use a thermostat between the mat and the glass to ensure your gecko does not get too hot.
 Do not allow this to get over 85 degrees.

-Always make sure that your gecko is not able to touch the heating source directly.
+Always ensure that your gecko cannot touch the heating source directly.

 At what temperature should you maintain a gargoyle gecko enclosure?